TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1CustomList.md

 ## PARAMETERS

 ### -Name
-The name of the Custom List to remove.
+The name of the Custom List to update.

 Whilst this is here, the API does not currently support filtering by name.
 (01/04/24)